GrowMoi/moi-app/README.md

 #### Project
 * Install packages with `yarn` or `npm i` (It is preferred to use yarn)
 * `react-native link`
-* `npm i react-native-svg` ⚠️ Install this dependency after linking with react-native link.
+* `expo install react-native-svg` ⚠️ Install this dependency after linking with react-native link.
 Its a necesary to work for now. ⚠️

 #### iOS
 * `cd ios/`